-The job of an Electrical Engineer involves design, development, simulation, prototyping and testing of electrical equipment and systems.
+The job of an Electrical Engineer involves the design, development, simulation, prototyping, and testing of electrical equipment and systems.
 Electrical Engineering is based heavily on the use of various simulation software and programming skills.
 Here’s given a list of electrical engineering software every Electrical graduate must learn.
 These softwares help build a strong career path in electrical engineering, whether working in research & academia building components and systems as a field engineer.
-The mentioned software are used extensively in designing electrical engineering projects.
+The mentioned softwares are used extensively in designing electrical engineering projects.

 10 Must Learn Electrical Engineering Software for EE Graduates

 MATLAB (MATrix LABarotary) is the most popular electrical engineering software among Electrical Engineering students.
 It was launched in 1983 by Mathworks Inc. and was one of the first commercial packages for linear algebra.
 It has evolved over time and has become the most comprehensive software for Numerical Computing, Dyanimc System Simulations, Algebraic Solutions, Symbolic Mathematics etc. It contains add-on packages (called Toolboxes) for various functionalities.
 Toolboxes provide built-in functions to perform numerical computations including but not limited to Ordinary & Partial Differential Equations, Optimization, Linear System Implementation, Linear Algebra, Control System Design, System Identification, Curve Fitting.

 The programing language used in MATLAB (The software package) is also called Matlab.
 Matlab is a high-level programming language, it contains a good number of built-in functions to efficiently deal with matrices, numerical computations, symbolic mathematics etc.

 2. Simulink (GUI based software for Dynamic System Simulation)